How is each £1 of Christian Aid’s income used?

 Consequently, our partners source the items they require as close to the area of need as possible.
 This also has the added benefit of helping, in a small way, to stimulate the local economy.

 Can I choose to donate money to a particular project or country?

 It can be possible to donate money to a particular project.
 Some churches and groups are raising larger amounts to support our Community Partnerships, which can attract matched funding meaning your efforts go even further.

 I have raised money for Christian Aid.
 Where should I send the cheque?

 Thank you for the money you have raised.
-Cheques can be sent to our Income Processing Team, Christian Aid, PO Box 100, London SE1 7RT.
-You can also pay it in online.
+Cheques can be sent to our Income Processing Team, Christian Aid, PO Box 100, London, SE1 7RT.
+Should you prefer, you can also pay in funds here.